Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Datatypes/Datatype-refresher.md

 ## 2.2 Number

-JavaScript has only one main number type for integers and decimals.
+Used for integers and decimals.

 ```js
 let age = 25;